 In the context of fundraising, the principle suggests that around 80% of your funds will come from 20% of donors.

-Analyze your donor data to determine which donors have offered the most support in the past.
+Analyze your donor data to determine which donors have offered the most support in past campaigns.
 Identify and target new donors who may fall within this 20% category.
 This will involve researching organizations or individuals aligned with your mission and having the capacity to support your fundraising efforts.

 The donor cycle is the process of how potential donors find out about your organization and the steps they take that motivate them to support your cause.
 Each stage offers opportunities for nonprofits to engage with supporters in a way that inspires action.